A HISTORY OF 17TH CENTURY ENGLAND

 At the beginning of his reign Charles I married a French Roman Catholic princess, Henrietta Maria.
 However marrying a Catholic was very unpopular move with the Puritans.

-Charles also fought unsuccessful wars.
+King Charles also fought unsuccessful wars.
 In 1625 he sent an expedition to Cadiz, which ended in failure.
 Parliament strongly criticized his policies and refused to raise extra taxes to pay for the Spanish war.

 Charles angrily dissolved parliament and raised money by levying forced loans.
 He imprisoned, without trial, anyone who refused to pay.